OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Automation/Running-a-command-on-boot.md

 #### Infinite Loop Code

-If your command runs continuously and never reaches the `exit 0` line in the `/etc/rc.local` file, then your Omega will not boot.
-To avoid this happening, make sure you fork the process by adding an ampersand to the end of the command:
+If your command runs continuously and never reaches the `exit 0` line in the `/etc/rc.local` file, then your Omega will not successfully finish it's boot sequence.
+To avoid this scenario, make sure you fork the process by adding an ampersand to the end of the command:

 ```
 <YOUR COMMAND TO RUN> &